MorningLightMountain713/FluxVault/README.md

 `megachips/fluxvault:latest` *TBD - update to runonflux

-Specify environement variables for configuration, at a minimum, you will need the following, see later sections for more info.
+Specify environment variables for configuration, at a minimum, you will need the following, see later sections for more info.

 FLUXVAULT_WHITELISTED_ADDRESSES - comma seperated list of ip addresses

-FLUXVAULT_MANAGED_FILES - comma seperated list of files you want delivered

 FLUXVAULT_FILESERVER - True, will enable the local http fileserver